WIP: Add Texture coordinate render tests #11

 • Testing lights with these options.

 How important do you think it is to try and include tests for these missing configurations?
-Should I try and merge them into a "main" test or create separate test files?
+Should I try and merge them into a single file or create separate test files?

-One other question I had was should I just display the output of the Texture Coordinate node directly to the camera, making it easier to see when something's wrong, or do something like what I've done now (connect the output up to some other node)?
+One other question I had was should I just display the output of the Texture Coordinate node directly to the camera, making it easier to see when something's wrong, or do something like what I've done now (connect the output to a texture node)?

 I have attached a example image generated with texture_coordinate_window.blend